LITTLE HELPING HANDS

-John D brought three friends to ride a Mobile Loaves and Fishes truck delivering food to the homeless.
+John D brought 3 friends to ride a Mobile Loaves and Fishes truck delivering food to homeless.

 Lianna led a group of friends in making and serving breakfast and serving to teachers.

-Mia did a fundraiser for the Ronald McDonald House and raised over $1,000.
+Mia did a fundraiser for Ronald McDonald House and raised over $1,000.

 Michael collected 316 of clothing to donate to the Salvation Army.